 6- 12″x12″ mirror tiles

 Since the wood we used was from an old shed we tore down at the farm, we spent most of our time removing all of the nails.
 Once that job was done, hubby got busy measuring and cutting the wood to size.

 Once he had all the wood cut to size, he checked to make everything was square, and that the mirror fit snug.
 The next step is where hubby and I had a difference of opinion.
 I wanted to fill in the nail holes, and he wanted to leave them because he thought it gave the piece some character.
-Against my better judgement, I decided to go ahead and paint.
+Against my better judgment, I decided to go ahead and paint.
 After one coat, I was regretting my decision.

-I LOVE how our six pane mirror turned out-and the fact that it was free is a HUGE bonus!
+I LOVE how our six pane mirror turned out and the fact that it was free is a HUGE bonus!

 What do you think?
 Should I have left the nail holes?

 I’ll be linking up to these awesome parties today-so stop on over and be inspired!